Ezequiel92/BibliographyFormatter/README.md

 - At the end, a single .bibtex file will be produced, with every entry present in the source files.
 - Which fields and in which order, can be set by the user.
 Everything else about the formatting is opinionated, and to change it you need to edit the code.
 - This is a simple script inside a module.
 It defines two functions (only one of which is exported), and no data structures nor global variables.
-- The script example/example.jl shows how to import the main script, how to use the `bib_formatter` function and provides a sanity check, as it should run without errors when using the small set of .bibtex files provided in example/source_files/.
+- The script `example/example.jl` shows how to import the main script, how to use the `bib_formatter` function and provides a sanity check, as it should run without errors when using the small set of .bibtex files provided in `example/source_files/`.
-- The dependencies are given by the Manifest.toml and Project.toml files.
+- The dependencies are given by the `Manifest.toml` and `Project.toml` files.

 ### You should always check the end result for mistakes or missing data.
 The objective of the script is to format the entries, so incorrect or invalid data may produce no warning.